 Communiqué No. 2022/2 has updated the rules that apply to the calculation of turnover of the financial institutions in accordance with the recent changes to the financial regulations.
-Recent updates of Article 9 of Communiqué No. 2010/4 are:
+The most recent updates of Article 9 of Communiqué No. 2010/4 are as follows:

-- a for the calculation of financial institutions' turnovers, Communiqué No. 2022/2 aligns the wordings and terms in view of the applicable banking and financial regulations, excluding the term 'participation banks' and referring to the term 'banks' in general, which covers all legal forms of banks; and - b Communiqué No. 2022/2 updates the names and references of the relevant regulations issued by the Banking Regulatory and Supervisory Agency and the Capital Markets Board referred to in Article 9 of Communiqué No. 2010/4.
+- a for the calculation of financial institutions' turnovers, Communiqué No. 2022/2 aligns the wordings and terms in view of the applicable banking and financial regulations, excluding the term 'participation banks' and referring to the term 'banks' in general, which covers all legal forms of banks; and - Communiqué No. 2022/2 updates the names and references of the relevant regulations issued by the Banking Regulatory and Supervisory Agency and the Capital Markets Board, as referred to in Article 9 of Communiqué No. 2010/4.

-Failing to file or closing the transaction before the Board's approval can result in a turnover-based monetary fine.
-The fine is calculated according to the annual local Turkish turnover of the acquirer generated in the financial year preceding the fining decision at a rate of 0.1 per cent.
-It will be imposed on the acquiring party.
-In the case of mergers, it will apply to both merging parties.
-The monetary fine will, in any event, be no less than 47,409 lira in 2022.
+Failing to file or closing the transaction before the Board's approval can result in a turnover-based monetary fine, which is imposed on the acquiring party.
+The fine is calculated according to the annual Turkish turnover of the acquirer generated in the financial year preceding the fining decision at a rate of 0.1 per cent.
+In the case of mergers, the fine will apply to both merging parties.
+In any event, the amount of any fine imposed in 2023 will be no less than 105,688 lira.
 This monetary fine does not depend on whether the Authority will ultimately clear the transaction.

-If, however, there truly is a risk that the transaction is problematic under the significant impediment to effective competition (SIEC) test applicable in Turkey, the Authority may ex officio launch an investigation into the transaction, order structural and behavioural remedies to restore the situation as before the closing (restitutio in integrum) and impose a turnover-based fine of up to 10 per cent of the parties' annual turnover.
-Executive members and employees of the undertakings concerned who are determined to have played a significant role in the violation (failing to file or closing before the approval) may also receive monetary fines of up to 5 per cent of the fine imposed on the undertakings.
+If, however, there truly is a risk that the transaction is problematic under the significant impediment to effective competition (SIEC) test applicable in Turkey, the Authority may launch an investigation ex officio into the transaction, order structural and behavioural remedies to restore the situation to what it was before the closing (restitutio in integrum) and impose a turnover-based fine of up to 10 per cent of the parties' annual turnover.
+Executive members and employees of the undertakings concerned who are deemed to have played a significant part in the violation (failing to file or closing before the approval) may also receive monetary fines of up to 5 per cent of the fine imposed on the undertakings.
 The transaction will also be invalid and unenforceable in Turkey.